department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Look at your current finances.

-Go over your credit score, income, expenses, and monthly budget to make sure you’re ready to buy a home.
+Go over your credit profile, income, expenses, and monthly budget to make sure you’re ready to buy a home.
 Decide how much you want to spend on a mortgage—and be sure to include closing costs in the overall price.
 [Get more advice from the Consumer Financial Protection Bureau](http://www.consumerfinance.gov/owning-a-home/process/prepare/).

 </li>